 Thanks to all these valuable nutrients, these seeds may help keep your heart healthy, benefit your liver and immune system, help fight diabetes and offer unique benefits for men's prostate health and women's relief of menopause symptoms as well.

-Buying tips & Storage
+Pumpkin Seed Buying Tips & Storage

 When selecting pumpkin seeds make sure there is no evidence of moisture or insect damage and that they are not shriveled.
 If it is possible, smell the pumpkin seeds to ensure that they are not rancid or musty.
 Pumpkin seeds are best stored in an airtight container in the refrigerator.
 If your going to eat them within a few weeks, you can store them in a cool, dry place in an airtight container or plastic bag.